 NOTE: Dardanus megistos is sometimes referred to as the Red Legged Hermit –this is NOT the same as the Red Legged Hermit Crab commonly sold which is a different species - Clibanarius sp.

 Weaknesses: Crabs are opportunistic feeders.
 They will eat what is available, and will always choose the more tasty food over the Aiptasia.
-Thus, in tanks with excess feeding or other readily available feeding opportunities, these crabs will tend to ignore the Aiptasia.
+Thus, in aquariums with excess feeding or other readily available feeding opportunities, these crabs will tend to ignore the Aiptasia.

 Predators: This crab has few predators within the common reef tank due to its aggressiveness and large size.
 However, some aggressive tank-mates may prey on this crab, including some species of eels etc.